DarkOnion0/ADZTBot/README.md

 # Features :rocket:

-- vote command for youtube and spotify post (dev)
+- vote command for youtube and spotify post (beta)
 - linux command (dispaly information about linux)
-- a simple profile systeme (beta)
+- lot of other funny command, see [command list](#command-list)

 # TO-DO 💡

 - create game invite (a message that ping everyone who accept to be notify to play a game with the people)
 - integreate webhooks
+- a simple profile systeme (in work)
+- basic administration

 # Installation